-Students are required to submit Emergency Cards each year to assist staff in reaching parents or a designee in case of emergency.
-Completed cards must be returned to school at the opening of the school year.
-Please inform the health office of any changes during the school year.
+Parents are required to complete the immediate medical care information section in Infinite Campus for each child.
+Please update the information during the school year.
 Be advised that we contact only those names given by parents in case of an emergency.

 Dental Clinic - The Town of Fairfield Health Department provides teeth cleaning and topical fluoride treatments by a dental hygienist for all students meeting income guidelines.
 Additionally, limited funding for eligible students who are Fairfield residents is available for care by participating dentists for problems such as cavities or tooth extractions.
-If you wish to apply for cleaning, fluoride treatments, or dentist services for your student, complete the Dental Clinic Application included in this booklet and return to the School Nurse by the September 25, 2015.
+If you wish to apply for cleaning, fluoride treatments, or dentist services for your student, complete the Dental Clinic Application sent to you in a summer mailing and return to the School Nurse by the September 25, 2016.